lexsai/lexsai.github.io/src/projects/dodge-game.md

 Made with Javascript and HTML5.
 Uses socket.io to communicate over the network and HTML5 canvas to render the game.

-In terms of time spent, probably my largest programming project-- lots of confusing problems with multiplayer networking and designing the software's architecture.

 Hosted on Heroku, the link is available in the github repo.